 The size of reservation should be based on the total amount of compute used by the existing or soon-to-be-deployed single databases, elastic pools, or managed instances within a specific region and using the same performance tier and hardware generation.

 For example, let's suppose that you are running one general purpose, Gen5 – 16 vCore elastic pool, and two business critical, Gen5 – 4 vCore single databases.
 Further, let's supposed that you plan to deploy within the next month an additional general purpose, Gen5 – 16 vCore elastic pool, and one business critical, Gen5 – 32 vCore elastic pool.
 Also, let's suppose that you know that you will need these resources for at least 1 year.
-In this case you should purchase a 32 (2x16) vCores, 1 year reservation for SQL Database Single/Elastic Pool General Purpose - Compute Gen5 and a 40 (2x4 + 32) vCore 1 year reservation for SQL Database Single/Elastic Pool Business Critical - Compute Gen5.
+In this case, you should purchase a 32 (2x16) vCores, 1 year reservation for single database/elastic pool general purpose - Gen5 and a 40 (2x4 + 32) vCore 1 year reservation for single database/elastic pool business critical - Gen5.

 Buy SQL Database reserved capacity

 Select Add and then in the Select Product Type pane, select SQL Database to purchase a new reservation for SQL Database.